Note: this is for advanced users only

 Then you restore your wallet with two small changes to the usual process:

 - During the seed entry screen click on options and check bip39.
-Then paste in the entropy you generated as the seed.
+Then paste in the seed you generated in the first step.
 Electrum will warn you that this is not a valid bip39 seed but it’ll let you proceed to the next step anyway.

-The next step is the one where you set the derivation path and there you enter:
+- The next step is the one where you set the derivation path and there you click on “p2sh-segwit BIP49”

 That’s it.
 You will now have a p2sh segwit wallet.
 You can confirm by looking at Wallet menu > Information where it should say p2wpkh-p2sh as the script type.